IFunny: Extremist incidents

 On August 16, 2019, the FBI arrested 19-year-old Farhan Sheikh for iFunny posts threatening to murder people at a women's health clinic that was less than 5 miles away from his home.
 On a post, he wrote that he would "proceed to slaughter and murder any doctor, patient or visitor."
 He posted that his iFunny account was "NOT a satirical account.
 I post what I mean, and i WILL carry out what I post [sic]".

 On May 28, 2020, 19-year-old Alexander Treisman was initially arrested for carrying concealed weapons and was separately indicted for possession of child pornography, but was later discovered to have made posts on Reddit and iFunny threatening to assassinate Joe Biden and Kamala Harris.
 In one iFunny post, he said, "Should I kill Joe Biden?".
 He was found in a van with four rifles, a 9mm handgun, explosive materials, and books on bomb making.
 Police subsequently found 6,721 images and 1,248 videos of child pornography on eight different digital devices.

 On March 12, 2021, 21-year-old Joshua Doctor from Holland, Michigan, was arrested and charged with terrorism for making death threats towards Joe Biden, Nancy Pelosi, and Gretchen Whitmer on iFunny.
 In the posts, he wrote that he would "be the catalyst" for a revolution.

-According to Chief Information Officer Denis Litvinov, the post violated the platform's policies and guidelines against violence, and was immediately removed after moderators became aware of the post.
+Bomb-making instructions were found on his smartphone, according to prosecutors.
+According to Chief Information Officer Denis Litvinov, the post violated the platform's policies and guidelines against violence.